Sending and Receiving Packets

 BSD sockets are manipulated using simple functions like “socket”, “bind”, “sendto” and “recvfrom”.
 You can of course work directly with these functions if you wish, but it becomes difficult to keep your code platform independent because each platform is slightly different.

 So although I will first show you BSD socket example code to demonstrate basic socket usage, we won’t be using BSD sockets directly for long.
-Instead, once we’ve covered all basic socket functionality we’ll abstract everything away into a set of classes, making it easy to you to write platform independent socket code.
+Once we’ve covered all basic socket functionality we’ll abstract everything away into a set of classes, making it easy to you to write platform independent socket code.

 Platform specifics